-- First Level of intervention: - o Students meet one to one with a member of the counseling staff for a structured interview.
+• First level of intervention:

+Student meets one to one with a member of the counseling staff for a structured interview.
 A contract is signed which explains expectations and consequences if expectations are not fulfilled.
-The student also talks about the situation which generated the referral and are instructed how to access and complete an on-line intervention course.
+The student also talks about the situation which generated the referral and is instructed how to access and complete the on-line course.
 This course is purchased through 3rd Millennium Classrooms and was created for college students and recommended through NASPA.
 After completion of the on-line course and Personal Reflection questions, the student meets again with the staff person to process reactions to the course and responses to the questions.
 Motivational interviewing is the style of interviewing technique utilized to engage the student.

-2014-2015 Academic year: 27 students; 2015-2016 Academic year: 17 students (as of December 31st, 2015)
+2018 - 2019 Academic Year: 14 students (as of December 31, 2018)

-- Second Level of intervention: - o Student attends a seminar, approximately 6 hours in length, with a contracted provider with credentials in drug and alcohol treatment (Dr. Wyatt Mullinax, LCSW, LMFT, MAC, LMHT, LCAS, NCAC II).
+• Second level of intervention:

+Student attends a seminar, approximately 6 hours in length, with a contracted provider with credentials in drug and alcohol treatment (Dr. Wyatt Mullinax, LCSW, LMFT, MAC, LMHT, LCAS, NCAC II).
 The goal is to explore, at a more therapeutic level, the depth of the drug and/or alcohol problem and connect the student with resources beyond the seminar if the student recognizes the need for additional services.
-A follow up, ideally 30 days after the seminar, occurs with the Director of Counseling Services to reflect on the process of what occurred in the seminar.
-2014-2015 Academic Year: 10 Students attended the seminar; 2015-2016 Academic Year: 7 Students attended the seminar, 5 Students referred for outside treatment at a local community mental health center (as of December 31, 2015)
+A follow up, ideally 30 days after the seminar, occurs with the Director of Counseling Services to reflect on and process what occurred in the seminar.
+Students may also be referred for treatment at an external treatment facility, either a local community mental health center or facility the student chooses which is approved by the Vice President of Student Affairs and/or Director of Residential Life.